 There was only one, late, exception, in Snoqualmie.
 In 1931, Carol Van Horne was elected city treasurer, decisively defeating Mable Iverson and Bob Woods, and she was reelected nearly unanimously in 1932.
 In 1934 she was challenged by Elmer Anderson and Lillian Post, but won with a plurality.
 In 1935 she was out-polled by Anderson, the winner, and Ruth Litz, and she did not seek public office again.
 When Amy English was elected city clerk in Snoqualmie in 1940 a new generation of women emerged as political leaders, but again, only in Snoqualmie.
 Amy English

 and her husband Joe owned a pharmacy in Snoqualmie, and were well-known in the community.
 In 1940 she received all but one of the 144 votes cast for town clerk.
 She was joined in town government in 1941 by Christine Max, who served parts of several terms on the city council, and, in 1942, by Susannah Northern, who was elected city treasurer unopposed.

-By the time Frances North retired, women were regularly elected to city councils in both valley cities.
+By the time Frances North retired, women were regularly elected to city councils in both Valley cities.
 Jeanne Hansen became mayor of Snoqualmie in 1987, and Joan Simpson was elected mayor of North Bend in 1995.
-Today valley voters are represented by women on the school board, both city councils, the county council, the state senate, and the U. S. senate and in the governor’s mansion.
+Today, Valley voters are represented by women on the school board, both city councils, the county council, the state senate, the U. S. senate, and the governor’s mansion.
 It has taken 127 years.

 by Gardiner Vinnedge, Board President